top of page

 But really, having some additional context behind the feud would have made the drama juicier.
 Because Romeo and Juliet as a whole is drier than the Sahara Desert.
 If anything, I feel we give Romeo and Juliet too much credit for essentially jumpstarting an entire subgenre of for-fun fanfiction and fanfiction-turned-monetized-trashy-novels.
 I know it’s not entirely Shakespeare’s fault school curriculum refuses to open up to varied literature from all over the world.
 It’s not entirely his fault people love to rehash old content and milk it (looking at you Disney and Hollywood!).
 At the same time, I certainly didn’t enjoy having to pull the same old “analysis” out of my ass while trying to explain why these two idiots’ “love story” (if you can even call it that) died as fast as they fell in love.
 Some things just need to die already, and Romeo and Juliet in 2024, is one of those things.
 Yeah, I'm the biggest hater of this story.

 I hate the way this story’s plot walks.
 I understand that the rushed nature does serve a purpose, somewhat, for Romeo and Juliet.
 The lack of time meant a lot of pressure the characters weren’t able to handle, which contributed to their tragic ends.
 It’s what makes Romeo and Juliet a tragedy.
 However, that’s just not my cup of tea.
-I prefer material that has a lot more going on while also pacing properly.
+I prefer material that has a lot more going on while also pacing properly like those in these anthologies.
 Am I being nitpicky and super critical of this play for what it is?
 Maybe.
 At the same time, I’d like to take this time to properly tear it apart because I’m a tiny bit petty like that (because schools are boring and only want people to think one way).

 The way its format talks.
 Not a play girlie - though, to be fair, I’m not a fan of script formats to begin with.
 But also, I’m not a fan of Shakespeare.
 To his credit, though, I think schools have partially ruined what otherwise could have been my experience reading his works.
 I’m aware I’m not getting the full experience of his skill by just reading the plays.
 I have to see his stories reenacted live to watch the story unfold.
 Even so, I’m a Dostoevsky girlie to the end.
 I like his brand of madness in his writings.
 It’s dark and gritty in a satisfying way - like I was treated to a fulfilling meal that I still remember long after.